 This sort of argument — counting how many parameters determine a family of matrices — is really an example of calculating the dimension of a vector space.

 More generally, saying things like “imposing a polynomial equation condition on the coefficients lowers the number of (complex) parameters necessary by 1” is the bread and butter of algebraic geometry, where we try to understand how satisfying polynomial equations can be interpreted as geometrically modifying high-dimensional “shapes”.

 In particular, we need four real parameters to specify a (2\times 2) unitary matrix.

-So, with this in mind, can we construct and implement any unitary on a single qubit in some simple way?
+The real question is, can we use this to construct and implement any unitary on a single qubit in some simple way?

-If we multiply the matrices corresponding to each gate in the network (remember that the order of matrix multiplication is reversed) we obtain
+If we multiply the matrices corresponding to each gate in the network we obtain the single matrix

 Any (2\times 2) unitary matrix (up to global phase) can be expressed in this form using the three independent real parameters, \alpha, \beta, and \varphi, which take values in [0,2\pi].